ossuminc/riddl/doc/src/hugo/content/concepts/epic.md

 ---
-title: "Stories"
+title: "Epics"
 draft: false
 ---

-A story in RIDDL is a definition that defines a user story.
+An epic in RIDDL is a definition that defines a large user story with a set of use cases.
 This is the same concept as the idea
 [Kent Beck]({{< relref "../introduction/who-made-riddl-possible.md#kent-beck">}}) [introduced in 1997](https://en.wikipedia.org/wiki/User_story#History).
 In